FAQ Page 1 - RBI - Reserve Bank of India

 E. Depositor Protection Issues

-The symbols of minimum investment grade rating of the Credit rating agencies are:
+The minimum investment grade credit rating issued by any of the SEBI-registered credit rating agencies for deposit taking NBFCs shall be ‘BBB–‘.

 F. Collective Investment Schemes (CIS) and Chit Funds